Professor of History, College Marshal

 - Lynchburg 1757-2007.
 Arcadia Publishing, 2007.
 Co-author Dorothy Potter.

 - “The Long Parliament,” “The Popish Plot,” and “The Rye House Plot,” Great events from History: the Seventeenth Century, 1601-1700, Pasadena: Salem Press, 2005.

 - Lynchburg, a City Set on Seven Hills.
 Arcadia Publishing, 2004.
 Co-author Dorothy Potter.

-- Another Journey Through the Years, a play celebrating the centennial of the founding of Lynchburg College written with Dorothy T. Potter and produced in October 2003 by the Lynchburg College Theatre.
+- Another Journey Through the Years, a play celebrating the centennial of the founding of University of Lynchburg written with Dorothy T. Potter and produced in October 2003 by the University of Lynchburg Theatre.

 - “George V and George VI.”
 The Dictionary of World Biography, Salem Press, Pasadena, 2000.